edgedb/edgedb/docs/edgeql/paths.rst

     select User.<author { text };

-As written, EdgeDB infers the *type* of this expression to be :eql:type:`BaseObject`.
+As written, Gel infers the *type* of this expression to be :eql:type:`BaseObject`.
 Why?
 Because in theory, there may be several links named ``author`` from different object types that point to ``User``.
 And there is no guarantee that each